planetserver/ps2-documentation/developer_documentation/preprocessing_and_ingestion.md

 # Note if doing pre-processing at JUB

-All the download and pre-processing of the data should be done in esp-test as this is the machine dedicated to do this process. esp-rasdaman should *only* be used as a service provider.
+1. All the download and pre-processing of the data should be done in esp-test as this is the machine dedicated to do this process. esp-rasdaman should *only* be used as a service provider.

+2. After downloading, preprocessing and ingestion, data should be moved from esp-test to shoggoth to free up space for processing of the next batch.
+From the TRDR directory run:
+  * `rsync -aqz mrocr_xxxx /storage/shoggothnfs/data/data/MARS/MRO/CRISM/TRDR/`

+Where xxxx is the batch number (eg mrocr_2102).

 # CRISM MARS